Yun33bAshraf/third-party-apis/code/README.md

-﻿# ThirdPartyAPIs
+﻿# OpenProfileAPI

-The project was generated using the [Clean.Architecture.Solution.Template](https://github.com/jasontaylordev/ThirdPartyAPIs) version 8.0.5.
+The project was generated using the [Clean.Architecture.Solution.Template](https://github.com/jasontaylordev/OpenProfileAPI) version 8.0.5.

 ## Build